alpozcan/stox/README.md

 ## Disclaimer

 Stox and the bundled data is provided for educational purposes only, and its predictions alone should not be used in trading of actual money.
-There is no guarantee on the correctness or applicability of this program; you are responsible for any losses, financial or otherwise.
+There is no guarantee on the correctness or applicability of this program.
+By using this program, you accept to take full responsibility for any losses, financial or otherwise.